JiiXaa/bomb-sweeper/README.md

 CSS custom properties (variables) to avoid DRY principle.
 CSS Desktop first as the game is targeted mostly to PC gamers (that might change).
 Used [Dash Border Generator](https://kovart.github.io/dashed-border-generator/) to generate custom styled border for main wrapper.

+### **Things to implement/fix:**

+- **First click never can be a bomb hit:** <br>
+  (description found in this [Reddit](https://www.reddit.com/r/AskReddit/comments/djnck/minesweeper_debate_can_you_can_lose_on_the_first/) post.) <br>
+  In Windows, the Minesweeper board is generated randomly before the player clicks any squares.[citation needed] If the player happens to click a mine square on their very first click, the mine at this square is removed and a new mine is placed in the upper left corner.
+If there is already a mine in the upper left corner (or it was the square that the player clicked), a new mine is placed in the first (starting in the upper left corner then proceeding left->right, top->bottom) available empty spot of the board.
+Once this change is made, the game proceeds as if the initial clicked square was empty.
+This is done to ensure that the player will not lose on their very first click.